Skip to main content

 Does the S&P 500 include all US stocks?

-No — it includes about 500 of the largest US companies, representing ~80% of market value.
-The Total Stock Market index (like VTI) covers all US stocks including mid and small caps, providing broader but similar exposure.
-Performance between the two is very similar historically.
+Nope—it covers ~500 of the largest US companies, representing around 80% of market value.
+The Total Stock Market index (like VTI) covers all US stocks including mid and small caps for broader exposure.
+Historically, performance between the two has been very similar.